 e) The first player to play a stroke on the putting green.

-Once a group has received a red card and/or been put on the clock, the following policy will go into effect for each player:
+Once a group has been put on the clock, the following policy will go into effect for each player:

 1st Bad Time - Warning from the official